Lixsr/Ray-Tracing/README.md

 # Ray Tracer in Java

 This is a simple ray tracing program written in Java.
-It renders a scene with three spheres (red, green, and blue) using basic ray tracing techniques.
 The program uses Java's `javax.swing` library to display the rendered image in a window.

----

-## Features

-- **Sphere Rendering**: Renders a 2D projection of a 3D scene.
-- **Ray-Sphere Intersection**: Uses mathematical formulas to compute intersections between rays and spheres.
-- **Interactive Display**: Displays the rendered image in a window using Java's `JFrame`.

 ---

 ## Prerequisites